Gaugeforever/angular-date-interceptor/README.md

 # angular-date-interceptor
-An interceptor that automatically converts date strings to javascript Date objects.
+An http interceptor that automatically converts incoming date strings to javascript Date objects.
+You will need to provide the interceptor in your config providers section.

+`provideHttpClient(withInterceptors([dateInterceptor]))`